JoshuaWise/koa-vapr-comparison/README.md

 3. [Stability and Robustness](#3-stability-and-robustness)
 4. [Performance](#4-performance)

-Each section has associated code examples within the [cases](./cases/) directory.
-Some of these examples are executable via scripts found within the [package.json](./package.json) file.
+Each section has associated code examples inline.
+Also, some examples exist within the [cases](./cases/) directory, and are executable via scripts found within the [package.json](./package.json) file.
+Callouts will be made in the text when referencing these executable examples.

+The text assumes a basic understanding of relevant programming concepts such as asynchronicity and higher-order functions, which are heavily utilized in Node.js.
+A familiarity with the HTTP protocol is also assumed, and direct experience with popular HTTP frameworks such as [Express](https://github.com/expressjs/express) is preferred.

+Throughout the study, we'll be referencing many seemingly third party code modules.
+A few of these modules are actually written by the same author as this study and will identified as such, as to be explicit about implied conflicts of interest.

 ## 1. Power and Elegance